Decomposition by Successive Convex Approximation: A Unifying Approach for Linear Transceiver Design in Heterogeneous

-Moreover, most of these algorithms are designed to handle {\it peer-to-peer networks}, with each transmitter dedicated to transmit to a single receiver, and/or each receiver receives from a single transmitter.
-Hence they may not be suitable for the HetNet setting where each BS can transmit to multiple users while at the same time each user can receive from multiple BSs as well.
-There are a few recent works that have attempted to address these drawbacks, e.g., \cite{venturino10}.
-However, there is no theoretical convergence analysis for these algorithms.
+Moreover, most of these algorithms are designed to handle {\it peer-to-peer networks}, with each transmitter transmiting to a single receiver, and/or with each receiver receiving from a single transmitter.
+Hence they are not directly applicable to the HetNet setting where each BS or user can communicate with multiple nodes.
+Further, all the schemes mentioned above deal with smooth SUM problems, therefore they are not applicable to formulations that require nonsmooth penalizations \cite{hong12sparse}.
+Classical subgradient (SG) method \cite{bertsekas99} can potentially be used to solve such nonsmooth optimization, but in practice the SG can be very slow and its performance depends critically on the choice of the stepsizes.